 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-— Do not modify a loop control variable in the body of its associated loop body; and
+— Avoid modifying a loop control variable in the body of its associated loop body;

 — Use a static analysis tool that identifies the modification of a loop control variable.